3. September 2024

 Change effective from 1 January 2025:

 The change in the Labour Code provides for the possibility for employees to transfer holiday vouchers to their parents (the holiday voucher can be used by the employee’s parent without the employee being present).
-If all the requirements of the Labour Code are met:
+Provided that all the requirements under the Labour Code are met: